KDE/documentation-develop-kde-org/Kirigami/source/style/color.rst

    :caption: Contents:

-Kirigami has a color palette that follow the system colors, to better integrate on the platform it's running in, for instance Plasma Desktop, Plasma Mobile, GNOME or Android.
+Kirigami has a color palette that follow the system colors, to better integrate on the platform it is running on (i.e. Plasma Desktop, Plasma Mobile, GNOME, Android, etc.).

 All the default controls available as QML comoponents provided by Kirigami and all the components available in the  QtQuickControls2 QML plugin will already